capenaka/SlicerUpperAirwaySegmentator/README.md

 ## Acknowledgments

-Authors: A. Matos Camarillo (University of Alberta), S. Capenakas-Gianoni (University of Alberta), M. Lagravere-Vich
+Authors: A. Matos Camarillo (University of Alberta), S. Capenakas-Gianoni (University of Alberta), M. Lagravere-Vich (University of Alberta)

 <!-- Supported by the [tk Add source of funding here] -->